If you’re looking for something fun and creative that’ll help you save some money, why not consider making your own Christmas gifts this year?

 2. Gingerbread fudge

-This recipe from Delish only uses five ingredients – sweetened condensed milk, white chocolate, and spices – and takes about one hour and 10 minutes to make.
+This recipe from Delish only uses five ingredients – sweetened condensed milk, white chocolate, and spices – and takes about an hour and 10 minutes to make.

 Alternatively, you could try this rum and raisin fudge recipe from ThermoBliss, or this delicious cookies and cream white chocolate fudge recipe from Carnation.

-Why not taste test one (or all!) of these recipes yourself first and let us know what you think in the comments below?
+Why not taste-test one (or all!) of these recipes yourself and let us know what you think in the comments below?

 3. Infused olive oil

-Infused olive oils are a practical everyday gift that a cooking enthusiast will love as it’ll give their cooking that extra punch of flavour.
+Infused olive oils are a practical food present that every cooking enthusiast will love.
+They’re great for giving our dishes an extra punch of flavour.

 You can infuse olive oil with chilli, sun-dried tomatoes, lemon, garlic, oregano, rosemary, or something else entirely – it really depends on the tastes of your giftee!